AnderRasoVazquez/time-tracker/README.md

 + Pandas
 + Numpy
 + Matplotlib
 + (Optional) Ipython3: this is for the terminal of the Analyzer window.
-If doesn't find it in your path it will use `python3` instead.
+If it doesn't find it in your path it will use `python3` instead.

-## How to run
+## How to run Time Tracker

 First clone this repository: